LIDS-UNICAMP/grabber/README.md

 This implementation doesn't support the items below, feel free to open a PR to add them.

-- The contour tracking doesn't adhere to image boundaries.
 - It only support 2D image, supporting 3D images isn't trivial, but it could be applied per slice with minor changes.

 ## Citation